 Sustainable energy transition, low-carbon future: With the products from ubitricity it is possible to provide energy for every electric vehicle everywhere.

 ubitricity stands for ubiquitous electricity.
 When ubitricity was founded in 2008, the aim was to charge e-vehicles with energy from renewable resources wherever they park. ubitricity integrates the battery of the electric vehicle into the power grid and makes electric driving as cheap as possible.
-In this way, ubitricity delivers sustainable added value and a lucrative, future-proof business in the interests of stakeholders, employees and shareholders.
+In this way, ubitricity delivers sustainable added value and a lucrative, future-proof business in the interests of all customer, stakeholders and employees.

 Today the company, based in London and Berlin, is one of the leading providers when it comes to intelligent solutions for charging and billing electric cars. ubitricity combines technical know-how such as the development of the mobile electricity meter with the possibilities of digitization.

 ubitricity is a wholly owned subsidiary of Shell, within its Mobility division.